-- gid\recorder (tuple or list of tuples, optional (default: None)) The gids of the recording devices.
-If None, then all existing "spike\detector"s are used. - record (tuple or list, optional (default: None)) List of the monitored variables for each device.
-If gid\recorder is None, record can also be None and only spikes are considered. - network (Network or subclass, optional (default: None)) Network which activity will be monitored. - gids (tuple, optional (default: None)) NEST gids of the neurons which should be monitored. - axis (matplotlib axis object, optional (default: new one)) Axis that should be use to plot the activity.
-This takes precedence over fignum. - show (bool, optional (default: False)) Whether to show the plot right away or to wait for the next plt.show(). - hist (bool, optional (default: True)) Whether to display the histogram when plotting spikes rasters. - limits (tuple, optional (default: None)) Time limits of the plot (if not specified, times of first and last spike for raster plots). - title (str, optional (default: None)) Title of the plot. - fignum (int, or dict, optional (default: None)) Plot the activity on an existing figure (from figure.number).
+• gid\recorder (tuple or list of tuples, optional (default: None)) - The gids of the recording devices.
+If None, then all existing "spike\detector"s are used.

+- record (tuple or list, optional (default: None)) List of the monitored variables for each device.
+If gid recorder is None, record can also be None and only spikes are considered. - network (Network or subclass, optional (default: None)) Network which activity will be monitored. - gids (tuple, optional (default: None)) NEST gids of the neurons which should be monitored. - axis (matplotlib axis object, optional (default: new one)) Axis that should be use to plot the activity.
+This takes precedence over fignum. - show (bool, optional (default: False)) Whether to show the plot right away or to wait for the next plt.show(). - histogram (bool, optional (default: False)) Whether to display the histogram when plotting spikes rasters. - limits (tuple, optional (default: None)) Time limits of the plot (if not specified, times of first and last spike for raster plots). - title (str; optional (default: None)) Title of the plot. - fignum (int, or dict, optional (default: None)) Plot the activity on an existing figure (from figure.number).
 This parameter is ignored if axis is provided. - label (str or list, optional (default: None)) Add labels to the plot (one per recorder). - sort (str or list, optional (default: None)) Sort neurons using a topological property ("indegree", "out-degree", "total-degree" or "betweenness"), an activity-related property ("firing\rate" or neuronal property) or a user-defined list of sorted neuron ids.
 Sorting is performed by increasing value of the sort property from bottom to top inside each group. - normalize (float or list, optional (default: None)) Normalize the recorded results by a given float.
 If a list is provided, there should be one entry per voltmeter or multimeter in the recorders.
 If the recording was done through monitor\groups, the population can be passed to normalize the data by the nuber of nodes in each group. - decimate (int or list of ints, optional (default: None)) Represent only a fraction of the spiking neurons; only one neuron in decimate will be represented (e.g. setting decimate to 5 will lead to only 20% of the neurons being represented).
-If a list is provided, it must have one entry per NeuralGroup in the population.
+If a list is provided, it must have one entry per NeuralGroup in the population. - kernel\center (float, optional (default: 0.))
+Temporal shift of the Gaussian kernel, in ms (for the histogram). - kernel\std (float, optional (default: 0.5% of simulation time)) Characteristic width of the Gaussian kernel (standard deviation) in ms (for the histogram). - resolution (float or array, optional (default: $0.1kernel\std$ )) The resolution at which the firing rate values will be computed.
+Choosing a value smaller than $kernel\std$ is strongly advised.
+If resolution is an array, it will be considered as the times were the firing rate should be computed (for the histogram). - cut\gaussian (float, optional (default: 5.))
+Range over which the Gaussian will be computed (for the histogram).
+By default, we consider the 5-sigma range.
+Decreasing this value will increase speed at the cost of lower fidelity; increasing it with increase the fidelity at the cost of speed.